 For the Primary Source Literacy Track:

-The application deadline is Friday, April 5, 2019.
-The workshop will be scheduled in the spring based on the availability of participants.
+The application deadline for the 2019-2020 academic year is forthcoming.
+Workshops will be scheduled based on the availability of participants.

 To apply, email the following information to firstname.lastname@example.org: